Dawnz/amber-plumming-app-backend/README.md

 If it is your first time making changes, you should first run the command `git pull origin develop` to retrieve the latest code from the Team.
 <br>

-If there is any merge conflicts you would need to first resolve them by accepting your changes or incomming changes from the Team's github branch.
+If there is any merge conflicts you would need to first resolve them by accepting your changes or incoming changes from the Team's github branch.
 After you have resolved the issues, commit the changes.
 This would therefore fix the merge conflict.
 When you have completed the merge you should then run the command `git push origin --set-upstream <your branch name here>` which will push the changes you have made to github in the branch that you defined in the command.

 <br>